 “Life can only be understood backwards; but it must be lived forwards.”S. Kierkegaard

-The event pays tribute to these major artists of the 20th century, who have left their mark on world musical culture.
-It pays tribute to those past, present and future artists who, through history, have influenced today's cultural heritage and is intended to be a vehicle for these intergenerational values and beliefs.
+The event pays tribute to the major artists of the 20th century who have left their mark on the world's musical culture.
+It pays tribute to artists from our past, present and future who, throughout history, have influenced today's cultural heritage.
+The festival is intended to be a vehicle allowing the transmission of these intergenerational values and beliefs.

-Every year for the past 4 years, the festival has been organized around an original theme related to these cultures.
-The first editions highlighted the great richness of African and Latin American cultures, their interactions with Africa, the United States, and Europe.
+Every year for the past 5 years, the festival has been organized around an original theme related to these cultures.
+The first editions highlighted the great richness of African (diasporic) and Latin-American cultures, their interactions with Africa, the United States, and Europe.
 It emphasized their influences, developments and origins, which are intimately connected to community, social, and political struggles.
-Their roots all have a common basis, the desire for recognition of their existence and humanity.
-Music became and still remains a universal tool for connection and communication.
+All of the afore-mentionned cultures have similar roots, a common basis, which is their desire for the recognition of their existence and humanity.
+In this context, music has been and still remains a universal tool for connection and communication.

 "Back to the roots"

 "Music of many colors"

 What is the inspiration behind The Paris New York Heritage Festival?